 But in the end the government wants the tax to be paid.
 So, in the year you turn 71 an RRSP must be converted into a Registered Retirement Income Fund.
 (RRIF).
 Thereafter you must draw down the fund each year by amounts according to tables set out by Ottawa.

 Any changes to withdrawal rates are made by Parliament.
-No changes have been legislated for 2022.
+No changes have been legislated for 2023.
+However, there are still key details about RRIFs that retirees and pre-retirees should be aware of.

 1. What is a RRIF?

-A RRIF is a vehicle that allows Ottawa to get the tax refunds back.
+A RRIF is a vehicle that allows Ottawa to get the tax refunds it paid for your RRSP contributions back.
 Unlike an RRSP which was designed to get Canadians to save for retirement, a RRIF is an income plan.
 It is a structured way to cash out your RRSP.

 2. How does a RRIF work?